Given Imaging gets FDA clearance for colon camera pill

 There are 750,000 patients in the United States alone who experience an incomplete colonoscopy each year, Given Imaging said, and they often incur additional costs, along with the inconvenience and risk associated with other procedures to complete the colorectal examination.

-Given Imaging is a developer of technology for visualizing, diagnosing and monitoring the digestive system, including its PillCam, a swallowed capsule endoscope.
+Given Imaging is a developer of technology for visualising, diagnosing and monitoring the digestive system, including its PillCam, a swallowed capsule endoscope.

 In December, medical device maker Covidien PLC said it would acquire Given Imaging for $860 million.
 The transaction is expected to be completed by March 31.